lichingngamba/talk_to_page/README.md

 - Create a new branch

 > [!NOTE]
-> The project will use langchain and webui to chat with the web pages and get the most relevant information.
+> The project will use Haystack and webui to chat with the web pages and get the most relevant information.

 > [!TIP]
 > The project is under development.